Grand Tour of the UK

 Situated at the north end of the Great Glen, this beautiful and historic town is known as the 'Capital of the Highlands', and has been used as a base for much of Scotland's travel, trade and communication for hundreds of years.
 Why not visit the incredible Inverness Castle?
 Although not open to the public, this is a picturesque 19th century sandstone building that overlooks the River Ness, and is a delight to behold.

-We enjoy an excursion to historic Fort William today, taking the coach from Inverness.
-Along the scenic route, we briefly stop at the iconic Loch Ness.
-This deepwater loch is world famous for its mythical resident, the Loch Ness Monster.
-Upon arrival in Fort William, we join the Jacobite Steam Train for the journey to Mallaig.
+We travel to historic Fort William today, taking the coach from Inverness.
+Along the scenic route, we briefly stop at iconic Loch Ness.
+Upon arrival in Fort William, we have time for lunch, then transfer to our hotel, stopping en-route at Glencoe and the Three Sisters Mountains for a photo opportunity.

-We transfer to the station for our First Class rail service to Crewe before changing trains to Chester, for a two night stay in this charming medieval city.
+We transfer to the station for our First Class rail service to Preston, then continuing by coach to Liverpool for two nights.

 This morning, we travel by rail to the city of Liverpool, the home of The Beatles, where we enjoy a guided tour.
 We take in the Waterfront Pier Head, the Cavern Club, Penny Lane and Strawberry Fields; made famous by the John Lennon written Beatles song.
 We also see Liverpool's vibrant China Town.
 Following our tour you are free to explore Liverpool further at your leisure.